zkr1990/RoutingLookup/RHF/README.md

 The program use input.txt as test case, and check whether the generated RHF can map correctly.

-## Used for folder with multiple input files, commands in the RHF folder
+## Commands for multiple input files in the RHF folder
 Generate all function files in routerFuncData/ folder.
 By default, n is set to 1.(change line 26 to modify router number)

 `sh generate.sh`